GivePenny/GherkinSpec/Readme.md

 ## Overview

 A lightweight, cross-platform .NET Standard test adapter that discovers Gherkin tests from feature files and executes them.
-Inspired by the giants of Cucumber, SpecFlow and BDDfy, sitting between them.
+Inspired by the giants of Cucumber, SpecFlow and BDDfy, filling a niche between them for microservice tests that are both lightweight (BDDfy) yet self-documenting in a natural language (SpecFlow/Cucumber).

 Published package: https://www.nuget.org/packages/GivePenny.GherkinSpec.TestAdapter